The Gemini Omni (Veo 4) Prompt Guide for Real Film Directors

 Image → Video

 When you bring your own still image, the formula flips.
 Stop describing what is already in the picture.
 Start directing four layers of motion: foreground, subject micro-moves, background dynamics, and camera intent.
-That swap alone is the most underrated Veo 4 prompt guide best practice we know.
+That swap alone is the most underrated Gemini Omni (Veo 4) prompt guide best practice we know.

 [Foreground Motion]